section-engineering-education/engineering-education/content/articles/building-autocorrect-feature-using-nlp-with-python/index.md

 #### Identifying misspelled word
 A word is misspelled, if the text is not found on the vocabulary of the corpus (dictionary), then the autocorrect system flags out for correction.

-#### Find strings that are N-edit-distance away from misspelled word
+#### Find strings that are N-edit-distance away from the misspelled word
 Editing is an operation performed on the string to change it to another string.

-The `n` represents the edit distance like 1, 2, 3, so on, that keeps track of the number of edit operations to be done.
+The `n` represents the edit distance like 1, 2, 3, so on, which keeps track of the number of edit operations to be done.

 Hence, the `edit distance` is the count of the number of operations performed on a word to edit it.